For a modestly sized practice, we have a relatively large number of doctors and nurses.

 Our Midwife

-Mrs Debbie Larman is our community midwife.
+Mrs Jill Abbott is our community midwife.
 She is involved in the care of expectant mothers, new-born babies and their mothers.
 She holds clinics in the surgery and also visits mothers in their own homes for at least the first ten days after they have had their baby.

 District Nurses